andreasjordan/PowerShell-for-DBAs/README.md

 So I have stored the table structure in a structured format as well ([SampleSchema.psd1](./PowerShell/SampleSchema.psd1)) and automatically generate the correct DDL statements for each database system.
 See [Import-Schema.ps1](./PowerShell/Import-Schema.ps1) and [Import-Data.ps1](./PowerShell/Import-Data.ps1) on how I load the data.

+## How can I use this for my job as a DBA?
+Do you have demos?

+I use this technology for some time now in different projects with both SQL Server and Oracle.

+On 2022-09-22 I will present some demos at the [DOAG in Nuremberg](https://shop.doag.org/events/anwenderkonferenz/2022/agenda/#eventDay.all#textSearch.PowerShell) and afterwords share the demos here in this repo.

+On 2022-12-12 I will hold a workshop day at the [IT-Tage](https://www.ittage.informatik-aktuell.de/programm/2022/sql-server-powershell-fuer-datenbank-admins-dba.html) and afterwords share the demos here in this repo.